amperity/gocd-vault-secrets/README.md

 2. In a new terminal tab/window (so you can keep viewing the Vault logs), set up a `generic` secret store.
 Right now, `vault-clj` supports the `generic` secrets catalog, but not the newer `kv` catalog.
-Until that's updated, this plugin will only support `generic` secrets stores as well.
+Until that's updated, this plugin will only support `generic` secrets stores as well (unless you use the workaround specified in the **Configuration** section.
 ```bash
 export VAULT_ADDR='http://127.0.0.1:8200'
 vault secrets enable --path=<PATH> generic